 Note: Windows and Mac OS users see Getting started with EquatIO (Windows+Mac)

 To get started with EquatIO we will first add the extension to Chrome through the Chrome Web Store:

 Once the extension has been installed you will see the blue EquatIO icon in your extension list as well as in the upper right hand corner of your browser.

 The first time using the extension, you will be prompted for permissions, one screen in Google Docs, and three screens in Google Forms.
-For more detail on these permissions you can check out our permissions support article located here.
+For more detail on these permissions please see Allowing or removing permissions - EquatIO.

 Note: If you are trialing EquatIO, you will have access to premium features for 30 days.
-You can find our quick reference guide detailing these features located here.
+For details of these features please see the EquatIO Quick Reference Card.

 When opening up a Google Doc, you will see the EquatIO toolbar populate on the bottom of your screen: